globerhofer/HIPAA-policies/key_definitions.md

+#TODO - determine what we must include for Pact, and what we should keep from catalyze

 # Key Definitions

 * *Application*: An application hosted by Catalyze, either maintained and created by Catalyze, or maintained and created by a Customer or Partner.